-- Dividends this is a distribution of all or a portion of the company's net profits to its shareholders.
-Annual or interim distribution of dividends are effected by an ordinary resolution of the shareholders based on the latest audited financial statements.
+Dividends - this is a distribution of all or a portion of the company's net profits to its shareholders.
+Annual or interim distribution of dividends are affected by an ordinary resolution of the shareholders based on the latest audited financial statements.
 A minimum of 10% of the company's net profits each year must be set aside for establishing a legal reserve until this reserve reaches one third of the company's capital.
-After that, the company can distribute the remaining profits to the shareholders as dividends. - Capital Reductions this is the process by which a company decreases its shareholder equity through share cancellations and share repurchases to return surplus capital to shareholders.
+After that, the company can distribute the remaining profits to the shareholders as dividends, according to their share in the capital.

+Capital Reductions - this is the process by which a company decreases its shareholder equity through share cancellations and share repurchases to return surplus capital to shareholders.